 We recommend that beginners with limited trimming experience schedule at least one, two day mentorship.
 It takes time to build strength and efficiency trimming.
 Multi day mentorships will give beginners more opportunity to trim and learn at a slower pace.

-Some mentors are able to travel to students and work with them on their own client horses.
+Some mentors are able to travel to students within the US and work with them on their own client horses.
 PHCP will pay the mentor’s travel expenses.
 Students will pay the full $175/day fee to the Mentor.
 We encourage students to coordinate with one or more other students in their area to plan multiple mentorships.
 This will stretch our education funds and make the most of the mentor’s travel time.
 Multiple students is not required however as sometimes it is the isolated student that can really benefit from this.

 Each mentor will fill out an Mentorship Evaluation form at the end of the mentorship.
 This will be added to the student’s file and they will receive a copy as well.